meganbloemsma/flex-that-bicep/docs/security.md

 f

-# Securing your parameters without managed identity
+# :scroll: Securing your parameters without managed identity
 Protecting sensitive values, like passwords and API keys, in your deployments is important. *The best approach is to avoid credentials entirely with [managed identities](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).*

 If you don't want to use managed identities, you can use the **@secure decorator**.
 This can be applied to string and object parameters and Azure won't make the parameter values available in the deployment logs.